MITMotorsports/MY18/README.md

 Development environment and toolchain installation scripts are also provided.

+# Getting Latest Changes
+Run the [`pull.sh`](pull.sh) script to get the latest version of this repository and the appropriate submodules.

 # Development Environment
 On MY18, we are standardizing the build and flash toolchain for all embedded devices on the car.